debsmita1/backstage-workshop/README.md

     or

   - Click on the `+` on the top-right in your `minikube`.
-Copy the contents of the `my-app-config.yaml` file in this branch and paste the contents in the yaml editor.
-Add the base URL of the app, backend and cors origin to the application host URL.
+Copy the contents of the `my-app-config.yaml` file in this branch and paste the contents into the yaml editor.
+Add the base URL of the app, backend, and cors origin to the application host URL.
 Hit Upload.

-  Note: Every time you update the `ConfigMap` or the `Secret` resource after the Helm Chart is deployed, you would need to restart the associated `Deployment` resource
+  Note: Every time you update the `ConfigMap` or the `Secret` resource after the Helm Chart is deployed, you need to restart the associated `Deployment` resource

-- Create `values.yaml` file to pass the `Secret` and `ConfigMap` references to the `Backstage` instance.
+- Create `values.yaml` file to pass the `Secret` and `ConfigMap` reference to the `Backstage` instance.
 Copy the contents of the `values.yaml` file in this branch

 - Run the following command to install the helm chart